apcram/Documentation/README.md

 # Documentation
+Full documentation to come.

-**ap**cram strives to be a free, open-source, and crowdsourced (wiki-style) site that compiles student notes into comprehensive and concise study sheets.
+~~**ap**cram strives to be a free, open-source, and crowdsourced (wiki-style) site that compiles student notes into comprehensive and concise study sheets.
 We are striving to offer notes for every AP subject.
 These notes strive to be living and dynamic notes.
-Every year, as the course syllabus changes, our notes will too.
+Every year, as the course syllabus changes, our notes will too. ~~

-As with all open projects, documentation is necessary to ensure everybody stays on the same page.
+~~As with all open projects, documentation is necessary to ensure everybody stays on the same page. ~~

 ## Table of Contents